viggy28/pglite/README.md

 postgres + sqlite = pglite
 ```

 pglite is a server which implements Postgres wire protocol and uses SQLite as its storage engine.
-Similar to [postlite](https://github.com/benbjohnson/postlite)
+Similar to [postlite](https://github.com/benbjohnson/postlite) but it has a lot more comments explaining the implementation :)

 # Why
 Mainly to learn about Postgres wire protocol.
 The code has ample of comments.
-It should help anyone who is looking to understand/implement Postgres wire protocol
+It may help anyone who is looking to understand/implement Postgres wire protocol.
+Refer https://viggy28.dev/article/introduction-to-postgres-wire-protocol-in-go/

 # Install